ALASKA 7 DAYS + Extensions

 • You will pass the scenic shorelines of Turnagain Arm and the jutting peaks of the Chugach Mountains.

-• Bordered on one side by the scenic Seward Highway, Turnagain Arm is a spectacular setting for wildlife watching and nature photography.
+• Along the Seward Highway, Turnagain Arm is a great spot for wildlife watching and nature photos.

 • Learn more about <Turnagain Arm> and <Chugach State Park>

 • Arrive in Seward.
-Known as the Gateway to Kenai Fjords National Park, it is a picturesque harbor town worth exploring before or after your park visit.
-Despite its small size, the town offers a range of dining, shopping, and lodging options, with a focus on local seafood.
-The main areas, Small Boat Harbor and Downtown, are connected by the scenic Seward Waterfront Trail, providing beautiful views of Resurrection Bay.
+Called the Gateway to Kenai Fjords National Park, this charming harbor town is worth visiting before or after the park.
+Though small, it has plenty of places to eat, shop, and stay, especially for local seafood.
+The main spots, Small Boat Harbor and Downtown, are linked by the pretty Seward Waterfront Trail, offering great views of Resurrection Bay.

 • Overnight: Seward (2 nights)